We’ve looked at the changes in the paediatric resuscitation guidelines, here we take a closer look at neonatal guidelines.

 For each 1 degree Celsius decrease in admission temperature below the recommended range, an increase in the baseline mortality by 28% has been reported.

 Emergency access: You know the drill

 Umbilical catheterisation remains the prime means of vascular access.
-If this is not an option, then use intraosseous access to give emergency drugs and volume.
+If this is not an option, use intraosseous access to give emergency drugs and volume.
 Simulation studies suggest that the IO route may be quicker, though not without risk.
 Adverse events such as osteomyelitis, compartment syndrome and fractures have occurred.

 Stopping resuscitation should be considered by the team if there is no response after 20 minutes and reversible (e.g. tension pneumothorax, hypovolaemia, equipment failure) have been discounted.

 Madar J et al European Resuscitation Council Guidelines 2021: Newborn resuscitation and support of transition of infants at birth (2021). https://doi.org/10.1016/j.resuscitation.2021.02.014

 Wyckoff MH, ET AL. Neonatal Life Support Collaborators.
 Neonatal Life Support 2020 International Consensus on Cardiopulmonary Resuscitation and Emergency Cardiovascular Care Science With Treatment Recommendations.
 Resuscitation.
 2020 Nov;156:A156-A187. https://doi.org/10.1016/j.resuscitation.2020.09.015 Epub 2020 Oct 21.
 PMID: 3309891